 - 11.7 However, in all circumstances each application will be treated on its own merits with the onus on the applicant providing the Licensing Authority with sufficient information to make their determination with the underpinning statutory aim of permitting gambling subject to being reasonably consistent with the licensing objectives. - 11.8 In its Guidance to Licensing Authorities, the Gambling Commission suggests that Licensing Authorities should adopt a 'Local Area Profile'.
 The Guidance suggests that a Local Area Profile is a process of gathering and presenting information about a locality and any particular areas of concern within that locality.
 It underpins and explains the approach that the Licensing Authority will apply when granting licences.
-By developing a Local Area Profile it is likely to assist operators in identifying specific local risks within the area.
 The Licensing Authority has created a Local Area Profile to assist applicants and licence holders to conduct their local risk assessments. - 11.9 The Licensing Authority expects local risk assessments to be kept under review and updated as necessary.
 The Licensing Authority expect local risk assessments to be subject to a review whenever there is a significant change at or near the premises and in any event at least every twelve months.